+- http://www2.waterloo.k12.ia.us/bullying/

-- ° To report suspected child abuse in Iowa 1-800-362-2178 - ° River View Center 319-939-9599
+- ° To report suspected child abuse in Iowa 1-800-362-2178

+- ° River View Center 319-939-9599

 Asbestos Notification

 Asbestos has been an issue of concern for many years.
 The Asbestos Hazard Emergency Response Act of 1986 (AHERA) was designed to determine the extent of asbestos concerns in the schools and to act as a guide in formulating asbestos management policies for the schools.
 A certified asbestos inspector, as required by AHERA, has inspected school district facilities.
 The inspector located, sampled and determined the condition and hazard potential of all material in the school facilities suspected of containing asbestos.
 The inspection and laboratory analysis records form the basis of the asbestos management plan.